Finnish Venous Ulcer Study (FINNULCER Study)

 Intervention / Treatment

-Immediate foam sclerotherapy group patients are treated with immediate (first-visit) foam sclerotherapy and truncal vein endothermal ablation is scheduled when anatomy is suitable.
-Compression therapy is started immediately.
+Patients in the first-visit foam sclerotherapy group undergo first-visit foam sclerotherapy (including sub-ulcer foam sclerotherapy), and truncal vein endothermal ablation is scheduled when the anatomy is suitable.
+Compression therapy is initiated immediately.

 Endothermal ablation is performed to suitable insufficient truncal veins (Great-, Anterior Accessory- and/or Small Saphenous Vein)